Zkyarpan/PostMe/README.md

 # Social Media Platform

-  social media platform that allows users to share posts, follow others, and engage with content.
+A social media platform that allows users to share posts, follow others, and engage with content.

 ## Features
 - **Post Sharing**: Users can create and share posts with text, images, or videos.